 University and Medical Training

-Penfield spent his summer vacation of 1915 serving at a Red Cross hospital in France, and he planned to do the same during his spring vacation the following year.
-As he traveled across the English Channel aboard the SS Sussex, an American ship, it was torpedoed by the Germans.
-Penfield was injured, but was rescued he recuperated at the Osler home.
+Penfield was injured, but was rescued.
+He recuperated at the Osler home.
 Following the incident, there were premature reports to the press of his death, and one newspaper erroneously printed his obituary!
-Penfield was later compensated by the German government, and used the money to buy a farm on Lake Memphremagog in Quebec’s Eastern Townships, which became his family’s escape from the city.
+Penfield was later compensated by the German government and used the money to buy a farm on Lake Memphremagog in Quebec’s Eastern Townships, which became his family’s escape from the city.

 The Montreal Neurological Institute and Hospital

-Penfield's driving mission was to establish a neurological institute, where surgeons, laboratory researchers, phyiologists and all scientists in the field of neurology could work together and share their knowledge.
-After a decade of fundraising and grant writing, he established the Montreal Neurological Institute (MNI)in 1934, thanks to a substantial grant from the Rockefeller Foundation and financial support from the government of Quebec, the city of Montréal, and private philanthropists.
+Penfield's driving mission was to establish a neurological institute, where surgeons, laboratory researchers, physiologists and all scientists in the field of neurology could work together and share their knowledge.
+After a decade of fundraising and grant writing, he established the Montreal Neurological Institute (MNI) in 1934, thanks to a substantial grant from the Rockefeller Foundation and financial support from the government of Quebec, the city of Montréal, and private philanthropists.
 The MNI soon established itself as the centre for training, research, and treatment of nervous system and brain disorders.
-He was the MNI's first director and he remained director until 1960.
+He was the MNI's first director, and he remained director until 1960.

 Penfield spent his later years writing novels, medical biographies, and articles, travelling the world, lecturing, and participating in MNI activities.
 Before his death in Montreal in1976, Penfield's writing probed speculatively about the nature of human consciousness and the soul.